apache/cordova-docs/docs/en/edge/cordova/file/fileentry/fileentry.md

 moveTo
 ------

 Move a file to a different location on the file system.
-It is an error to attempt to:
+An error results if the app attempts to:

 - move a file into its parent if a name different from its current one isn't provided;
 - move a file to a path occupied by a directory;

-In addition, an attempt to move a file on top of an existing file must attempt to delete and replace that file.
+In addition, moving a file on top of an existing file attempts to delete and replace that file.

 __Parameters:__

-- __parent__ - The parent directory to which to move the file. _(DirectoryEntry)_
+- __parent__: The parent directory to which to move the file. _(DirectoryEntry)_
-- __newName__ - The new name of the file.
+- __newName__: The new name of the file.
 Defaults to the current name if unspecified. _(DOMString)_
-- __successCallback__ - A callback that is called with the FileEntry object of the new file. _(Function)_
+- __successCallback__: A callback that is passed the new files `FileEntry` object. _(Function)_
-- __errorCallback__ - A callback that is called if an error occurs when attempting to move the file.
-Invoked with a FileError object. _(Function)_
+- __errorCallback__: A callback that executes if an error occurs when attempting to move the file.
+Invoked with a `FileError` object. _(Function)_

 __Quick Example__